hedgecox/react-query-test/README.md

 # React Query

 Basic application to test React Query with Typescript.
+Testing use of both `usePaginatedQuery` and `useInfiniteQuery`

 Project Uses: